eric-horodyski/cap3-plugin-tutorial/docs/ios-implementation.md

 }
 ```

-Next, wire up the `orientation` method in `SwiftOrientationPlugin.swift` to call the implementation class’s method:
+Next, wire up the `orientation` method in `ScreenOrientationPlugin.swift` to call the implementation class’s method:

 ```Swift
 @objc(ScreenOrientationPlugin)